Courtesy of Professor C. Howard Nichols (Published in Covington Bicentennial Scrapbook)

 Lincoln freed the slaves in Confederate territory on January 1, 1863, but by the time many of the slaves from the north shore had escaped to New Orleans and other places under Union control.
 One estimate put Covington’s populace in April 1865 at barely 300.

 The postwar Reconstruction period established Republican political control.
 Some officials continued to function, but it was not until the spring of 1877 that Republican control of the state ended.

-Limited commerce through the port resumed, and school reopened.
+Limited commerce through the port resumed, and schools reopened.
 The discovery of Sulphur Springs revived the local tourist trade and a modest economic revival emerged.
 Churches received repairs and new clergy.
 The prominent businessman, lawyer, and political figure, Jesse R. Jones, asserted that things in Covington had improved by the early 1880s.

 Near the end of the decade, Covington welcomed a branch line of the Poitevent and Favre Lumber Company’s East Louisiana Railroad connecting Covington, Abita Springs, and Mandeville.
 With this new travel option, Covington’s future brightened.
 Years of growth and expansion lay ahead.